spacetelescope/jwst_magic/docs/magic_user_guide/vii_write_sof.md

    ![Locations of V1, the guide star, and the target](./figs/figure14_locations_of_v1.png)

-   4. Get the current **V2 & V3 boresight offset** from the Wavefront Ops.
+   4. Get the current **boresight offset** in V2,V3 or NRCam X,Y pixels from the Wavefront Ops.

 5. Run the tool: